Dimast0/DevOps_online_Kyiv_2021Q2/m5/task5.3/readme.md

 **To view information about the processor, we can take a look at the cpuinfo file in the proc directory.**
 <p><img src="screenshots/2.png"/></p>

+## 5*.
+Intercept (capture) traffic (tcpdump, wireshark) while authorizing the remote client on the server using ssh, telnet, rlogin.
+Analyze the result.
+(Finishing)
 ## 5. Use the ps command to get information about the process.
 The information should be as follows: the owner of the process, the arguments with which the process was launched for execution, the group owner of this process, etc.
 <p><img src="screenshots/3.png"/></p>